32Butterfly/Distributed-calculator-in-C/document.md

 ### 2024/06/17
 I started trying to make it so the client works in a loop as well as the server but there seems to be a problem with the pipes or more correctly with pipes that calculate factorial result since from the second loop it says no matter what the input is that the answer is 1?
 Will try to fix today if I can

+The loop works now but there is a problem with singnaling now and the loop stops at 6 factorial or 3 triangle.
+I assume it's because of pipes somehow being overflown because the timing is consisten when the loop stops working